linomp/get-started-with-web/README.md

-# Developing APIs with Python
+# Get Started with Web Applications
 Simple path to get you started developing Web Applications.

 The path covers HTML/CSS basics, APIs & how to quickly build one in Python, and makes you build a project on your own at the end.